Andy's Gone with Cattle

 Andy's Gone With Cattle is a poem by Australian writer and poet Henry Lawson.
-It was first published in The Australian Town & Country Journal on 13 October 1888.
+It was first published in The Australian Town and Country Journal on 13 October 1888.

 The "Andy" of this poem re-appeared in a sequel, "Andy's Return", which was published in the same journal some six weeks later.

 Critical reception

 The Oxford Companion to Australian Literature states: "[the poem] laments the departure of a member of a selection family to go overlanding cattle."